grafana/grafana/docs/sources/datasources/elasticsearch/configure-elasticsearch-data-source.md

 - **Name** - The data source name.
 This is how you refer to the data source in panels and queries.
 Examples: elastic-1, elasticsearch_metrics.

-- **Default** - Toggle to select as the default name in dashboard panels.
-When you go to a dashboard panel this will be the default selected data source.
+- **Default** - Toggle to select as the default data source option.
+When you go to a dashboard panel or Explore, this will be the default selected data source.

 ### HTTP section